gamernewone/Garden-of-words/src/site/notes/100 Atlas/+ Library.md

 - `#source/movie🎬` | `#source/tv🎬` | `#source/music🎵`

 ## 800 - Literature
-If folks barely remember leisure, they likely completely forgot about classical literature.
-A great shame, neomania...we blind ourselves to some of humanity's greatest hits.
-Use [[Literature MOC|Literature MOC]] as a launchpad.

 ## 900 - History & Biography & Geography
 I've noticed I'm naturally building up the [[Ancient Greece MOC|Ancient Greece MOC]], but I haven't cared to build out the [[100 Atlas/MOCs/Library/History MOC|History MOC]] just yet.
 The [[100 Atlas/MOCs/Library/Places MOC|Places MOC]] is a peculiarly powerful note that has big things in store for it.

 The [[Art & Science Storytelling MOC|Art & Science Storytelling MOC]] look at some great storytellers of history.

----

-## Commentary
-Please don't go overboard with numbering things.
-We’re just using a basic pre-made map as a fixed *spatial constellation* upon which to easily add dots of new interests.
-Too much structure stifles innovation and organic, emergent growth.